 One powerful technique is to create a win-win scenario.
 Approach negotiations with a partnership mentality, not as a zero-sum game where you're taking money from the employer.
 Instead, focus on reaching a mutually beneficial agreement where you can contribute your best work effectively.

 Here's an example of how you can frame your negotiation: "I'm really excited about the opportunity to work with your company, and I'm eager to join the team.
 However, I've received another offer that's financially more attractive.
-If you can provide some additional benefits or a relocation package, I'll sign the offer today and decline the other offers."
+If you can provide some additional benefits or a relocation package, I'll sign the offer today and decline the other offers".

 When negotiating, be mindful that some employers might try to compensate with non-cash benefits like stock options, signing bonuses, or meal vouchers.
 While these can be valuable, if your primary goal is a higher base salary, stay focused on that.
 You can gently steer the conversation back to your cash compensation by mentioning your family's financial needs or other financial responsibilities.